daniel-haugen/city-explorer/README.md

 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature:

 Name of feature: Setup React repo & api
-Estimate of time needed to complete: 30 mins
+Estimate of time needed to complete: 1 hour
 Start time: 1:05pm
-Finish time: 1:47pm
+Finish time:
 Actual time needed to complete:

 Name of feature: Setup API call to Location IQ